AlessioGiacobbe/BetaRomWriterForLogisim/README.md

 Once you have wrote your rom, you can just press the export button, select your rom name and location, and save it, it will be saved in Logisim's ROM format.

-On the left you can remove or add a pin, to all your micro-instruction, writing it into the box.
+On the left you can remove or add a pin, to all your micro-instructions, writing it into the box.

 You can also Import existing Logisim's Roms and edit these.